 I have questions about applying for OSAP – Ontario Student Assistance Program – what should I do?

 Visit the OSAP website – and contact them directly about your situation.

 If you are contemplating filing Bankruptcy or a Proposal, contact the Professionals at David Sklar and Associates.
 We offer a Free Consultation where a Certified Insolvency Professional will review your financial situation, and discuss your options with you.
 With six offices in the Greater Toronto Area – we are here to help.
-Call 416-498-9200 or get started with our Quick Assessment Form to book your Free Consultation with the experts at David Sklar & Associates.
+Call 416-498-9200 or contact us to book your Free Consultation with the experts at David Sklar & Associates.